xyproto/orbiton/README.md

 * An indication of which line the program is at has not yet been added, and is a work in progress.
 * There are status messages indicating when the debug session is started and ended.

+## Markdown table editor

+In a Markdown document, move the cursor to a table and press `ctrl-t`.

+While in the Markdown table editor:

+* Cells can be typed into.
+* The arrow keys can be used to move around.
+* `tab` can be used to go to the next cell, or insert new cells if the last cell is reached.
+* `return` can be used to either move to a blank cell below or to insert a new row below.
+* `ctrl-n` can be used to insert a new column to the right.
+* `ctrl-d` can be used to delete the current column (if all fields are empty).
+* `esc` or `ctrl-t` can be used to close the Markdown table editor.

 ## Manual installation on Linux

     git clone https://github.com/xyproto/orbiton